evidence-dev/evidence/sites/docs/pages/core-concepts/formatting/index.md

 #### Formatting Directly in Markdown
 If you need to format values outside of components, [the format function](#format-function) can be used directly.
 For example, when using [expressions](/core-concepts/syntax#expressions) it is not possible to use component props or format tags.

-## Supported Formats

-### Excel Format Codes
+## Excel Format Codes
-Evidence supports [Excel style custom format codes](https://support.microsoft.com/en-us/office/number-format-codes-5026bbd6-04bc-48cd-bf33-80f18b4eae68), which can be passed directly to a component prop, the [format function](#format-function), or saved as a [custom format code](#custom-formats) that you want to reuse.
+Evidence supports [Excel-style custom format codes](https://support.microsoft.com/en-us/office/number-format-codes-5026bbd6-04bc-48cd-bf33-80f18b4eae68), which can be passed directly to a component prop, the [format function](#format-function), or saved as a [custom format code](#custom-formats) that you want to reuse.

 <Alert status=info>

-**Including strings inside formats**
+**Strings inside formats codes**

-To include a string inside an Excel-style format code, you need to use double-quotes to surround the string, and single-quotes to surround the format code.
-For example, in a chart you might use `yFmt = '#,##0.00 "mpg"'`
+Some Excel format codes include strings: use double-quotes for the string, and single-quotes to surround the whole format code.

+E.g., `fmt = '#,##0.00 "mpg"'`

 </Alert>

-### Built-in Formats
+## Built-in Formats
 Evidence supports a variety of date/time, number, percentage, and currency formats.
 You can find the full list of formats below.

 <!-- These are pasted in from the settings menu HTML, with edits -->

-#### Auto-Formatting
+### Auto-Formatting

 Wherever you see `auto` listed beside a format, that means Evidence will automatically format your value based on the context it is in.